fabiogoma/kafka-ansible-virtualbox/README.md

 # Did I hear web scale message processing?
-Usually it takes to long to prepare the environment every time we need to study something related to Kafka, basically because if you want to run tests in a environment with the minimum requirements for HA you need at least 3 servers for Zookeeper and 3 servers for kafka, all to ensure HA and avoid split brain.
+Usually it takes to long to prepare the environment every time we need to study something related to [Kafka](https://kafka.apache.org/), basically because if you want to run tests in a environment with the minimum requirements for high availability (HA) you need at least 3 servers for [zookeeper](https://zookeeper.apache.org/) and 3 servers for [kafka](https://kafka.apache.org/), all to ensure HA and avoid split brain.

-If you are new to Kafka, I strongly recommend going through [kafka documentation](https://kafka.apache.org/documentation/), you can also take a look in [this course](https://www.youtube.com/watch?v=gg-VwXSRnmg&list=PLkz1SCf5iB4enAR00Z46JwY9GGkaS2NON), which is basic but extremely helpful.
+If you are new to [kafka](https://kafka.apache.org/), I strongly recommend going through [kafka documentation](https://kafka.apache.org/documentation/), you can also take a look in [this course](https://www.youtube.com/watch?v=gg-VwXSRnmg&list=PLkz1SCf5iB4enAR00Z46JwY9GGkaS2NON), which is basic but extremely helpful.

 To make it pratical, I also prepared the [zookeeper](https://zookeeper.apache.org/) and [kafka](https://kafka.apache.org/) to be both managed by [systemd](https://www.freedesktop.org/wiki/Software/systemd/), which means you can manage the services like this:
 ```bash